So you want to apply for a Charter as Master of a new Camp of Ordo Templi Orientis?

 Additional Resources for Aspiring Camp Masters

-Mentorship Program: All local body masters below the Fifth Degree and Camp in Formation Organizers must have a formal EC mentor.
+Mentorship Program: All local body masters below the Fifth Degree and Local Organizers must have a formal EC mentor.
 A mentor is also available to any local body master who requests one, regardless of degree.
-The mentor functions as a consultant to the local body master or CIF Organizer, making him- or herself available to answer questions and facilitate communication between the local body master and the Electoral College.
+The mentor functions as a consultant to the local body master or Local Organizer, making him- or herself available to answer questions and facilitate communication between the local body master and the Electoral College.
 To learn more about this service, please read about The Mentorship Program.

 Kaaba Colloquium: The Kaaba Colloquium is a Thelemic Leadership Seminar offered for local body masters, officers, and interested initiates of the First Degree and above as a service of U.S. Grand Lodge, O.T.O.
 It happens semiannually, in varying locations around the country.
 For more information, please view the Kaaba Colloquium website.

 • How do I get three Initiates together when there is no local body?